Exactly Robust Kernel Principal Component Analysis: Experiments

 \subsubsection{Subspace clustering}

-We compare RKPCA with SSC \cite{SSC_PAMIN_2013}, NLRR \cite{NLRR_2016}, RPCA \cite{RPCA} in subspace clustering on the four datasets.
+We compare RKPCA with SSC \cite{SSC_PAMIN_2013}, NLRR \cite{NLRR_2016}, RKLRS\cite{xiao2016robust}, and RPCA \cite{RPCA} in subspace clustering on the four datasets.
 Particularly, we normalize all image vectors of YaleB+ dataset to have unit $\ell_2$ norm because many images have very low brightness.
 The numbers ($r$) of singular vectors for constructing the affinity matrices in NLRR, RPCA, and RKPCA on each dataset are as follows: MNIST, $r_{NLRR}=r_{RPCA}=r_{RKPCA}=50$; ORL, $r_{NLRR}=r_{RPCA}=r_{RKPCA}=41$; COIL20, $r_{NLRR}=r_{RPCA}=200$, $r_{RKPCA}=400$; YaleB+, $r_{NLRR}=r_{RPCA}=r_{RKPCA}=342$.
-The parameters $p$ (shown in Algorithm \ref{alg.sc_rkpca}) for constructing the similarity graph in NLRR, RPCA, and RKPCA for the four datasets are set as $p_{MNIST}=8$, $p_{ORL}=4$, $p_{COIL20}=6$, and $p_{YaleB+}=4$.
-The clustering errors (averages of 10 repeated trials) are reported in Table \ref{Tab.real2}.
-It is found that for the noisy images, SSC and NLRR have significantly higher clustering errors than RPCA and RKPCA do.
-The reason is that SSC and NLRR can not provide effective affinity matrices if the data are heavily corrupted.
+The parameters $q$ (shown in Algorithm \ref{alg.sc_rkpca}) for constructing the similarity graph in NLRR, RPCA, and RKPCA for the four datasets are set as $q_{MNIST}=8$, $q_{ORL}=4$, $q_{COIL20}=6$, and $q_{YaleB+}=4$.
+The clustering errors (averages of 10 repeated trials) defined as

+are reported in Table \ref{Tab.real2}.
+It is found that for the noisy images, SSC, NLRR and RKLRS have significantly higher clustering errors than RPCA and RKPCA do.
+The reason is that SSC, NLRR, and RKLRS can not provide effective affinity matrices if the data are heavily corrupted.
+RKLRS can only handle outliers and the outliers should not be caused by sparse noise.
 In contrast, RPCA and RKPCA are more robust to noises.
-RKPCA outperforms other methods significantly in all cases.
+RKPCA outperforms other methods in all cases.
 Such clustering results are consistent with the previous noise removal results.